How To Protect Yourself if You're Cohabiting in New Jersey

 Estate Planning

-- Will.
-Without a will, New Jersey law governs who inherits your assets— your children, parents, siblings, or other nearest blood relative.
-Even more importantly: If you have children under the age of 18, you may designate in your will whom you wish to serve as guardian upon your death.
+Without a will, New Jersey law governs who inherits your assets—your children, parents, siblings, or other nearest blood relative.
+Even more importantly, if you have children under the age of 18, you may designate in your will whom you wish to serve as guardian upon your death.

-- Durable Power of Attorney.
-This document will allow your partner to access your financial accounts and take care of bills in the event of your incapacity.
+A durable power of attorney (POA) document will allow your partner to access your financial accounts and take care of bills in the event of your incapacity.

-- Durable Power of Attorney for Health Care/Advance Directive.
-Also in the event of your incapacity, allows your partner to make health care decisions on your behalf and provides guidance as to your wishes.
+In the event of your incapacity, a healthcare POA allows your partner to make healthcare decisions on your behalf and provides guidance as to your wishes.

 For more information on this area, see our overview of family law.